nus-cs2113-AY2324S1/tp/docs/team/stanleyw00.md

 * Added hyperlinks for shortcut commands

 ### Contributions to the DG
+* Added and explained the following features in the DG:
+  * Adding a shortcut
+  * Editing a shortcut
+  * Deleting a shortcut
+  * Using a shortcut
+  * Viewing shortcuts
+  * Storage
+  * Logging
+* Created and added UML diagrams for the following:
+  * Shortcut classes
+  * Adding a shortcut
+  * Editing a shortcut
+  * Deleting a shortcut
+  * Using a shortcut
+  * Viewing shortcuts
+  * Storage

 ### Contributions to Team-Based Tasks
 * Set up GitHub Team Organisation and Repository